qijinshe/qijinshe.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: ""
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+## About Me

 My name is Qijin She (佘奇晋).
-I'm the last-year postgraduate student at National University of Defense Technology (NUDT), supervised by Prof. [Kai Xu](https://kevinkaixu.net/).
+I'm the last-year postgraduate student at National University of Defense Technology (NUDT), under the supervison of Prof. [Kai Xu](https://kevinkaixu.net/).
-Before that, I obtained my B.Eng. degree in software engineering from Shandong University in 2015.
+Before that, I obtained my B.Eng. degree in software engineering from Shandong University in 2015, advised by Prof. Weiguo Liu.

 I interned at Visual Computing Research Center (VCC), Shenzhen University, mentored by Prof. [Ruizhen Hu](https://csse.szu.edu.cn/staff/ruizhenhu/) and Prof. [Hui Huang](https://vcc.tech/~huihuang) from Mar.
 2021 to Mar.
 2022.